-To be a point-of-sale front office, a front office staff must promote profit centers of the hotel.
-Planning includes setting objectives, brainstorming areas for promotion, evaluating alternatives, drawing up budgets, and developing an evaluation tool for feedback.
-Without a plan, a point-of-sale front office has little chance of success.
-The plan should be developed in consultation with hotel management, department managers, and frontline employees from various departments.
+To plan for a point-of-sale front office, a front office staff must promote other profit centers of the hotel.
+This planning includes setting objectives, brainstorming areas for promotion, evaluating alternatives, drawing up budgets, and developing an evaluation tool for feedback.
+Without a plan, a point-of-sale front office will have little chance of being successful.
+This plan should be developed in consultation with hotel management, department managers, and frontline employees from various departments.
 Team members are selected to assist in ensuring that a workable, profitable plan is developed.